The last time I checked there were 50-odd David Bowie compilations, and they’re piling up at an even greater rate since his death.

 15. Art Decade (Low, 1977)

-The second side of Low was one of the most radical passages of music in the 70s, five tracks of abstract synth ambience after the already confounding stuttery funk and detached rock on side one.
+The second side of Low was one of the most radical passages of music in the 70s, four tracks of abstract synth ambience after the already confounding stuttery funk and detached rock on side one.
 Warszawa is the most famous, but it’s too terrifying to put in the middle of a mixtape.
 Art Decade is built on Brian Eno’s melancholy synth melody with odd sonic tinkering, and a recurring jingle that sounds like ghostly sleigh bells.

 Best bit: At around 0:10, inventing Space Invader arcade noises.

-16. V2 Schneider (“Heroes”, 1977)
+16. V-2 Schneider (“Heroes”, 1977)

 Bowie was obsessed with Kraftwerk in the mid-70s, and this was his own tribute to Florian Schneider.
 Station To Station had already been inspired by the motor effects of Autobahn, and Kraftwerk in turn had followed with Trans Europe Express.
 On V-2 Schneider Bowie took flight, with rocket synth effects over off-time sax and military drum fills.